Communism is the opiate of intellectuals [with] no cure except as a guillotine might be called a cure for dandruff.Clare Boothe Luce

 The cutting edge portion of the blade matches its companion at 330mm (13″), so it too is a “Juissun” saw, meaning 11 sun.

 It too has a beautiful curvature to its back which in this case is directed towards the cutting edge instead, giving it a diligent posture.
-As is the case with all matched sets forged by the same blacksmith, the curvature of the back of each saw is the inverse of its partner so that they nest neatly against each other lovey dovey.
-Although it has little if any practical purpose, Japanese shokunin are unreasonably fond of this cosmetic detail, as am I.
+As is the case with all matched sets forged by the same blacksmith (at least in Eastern Japan) the curvature of the back of each saw is the inverse of its partner so that they nest neatly against each other all lovey dovey.
+Although these cosmetic details have little if any practical purpose, Japanese shokunin are unreasonably fond of these matched saws, as am I.

 Of course, the handle is approximately the same length as the the blade (not including the tang), and oval in cross section measuring 30 x 35mm x 425mm (1-3/16″ X 1-3/16″ X 16-3/4″).
 We will discuss how to make this type of handle in a future article.

-I made this handle long ago from a piece of scrap Akita Sugi cedar (cryptomeria) , wrapped it tightly with copper wire at the mouth end to reinforce against splitting, applied a dab of solder to lock the wire in-place, and finished it by rubbing the wood with a tool called an “uzukuri” made from skinny plant roots to partially remove the softer summer wood leaving an excellent, textured surface that won’t slip no mater how wet with sweat it becomes.
-I love Akita Sugi
+Your humble servant made this handle long ago from a piece of scrap Akita Sugi cedar (cryptomeria), wrapped it tightly with copper wire at the mouth end to reinforce against splitting, applied a dab of solder to lock the wire in-place, and finished it by rubbing the wood with a tool called an “uzukuri” made from skinny but hard plant roots to partially remove the softer summer wood leaving an excellent, textured surface that won’t slip no mater how wet with sweat it becomes.
+I love Akita Sugi.

 Gentler Reader (may the hair on your toes ever grow long!) may be wondering why one would use a short, sideways handle for a rip saw but a long straight handle for a crosscut saw.
 An excellent question indeed and further evidence of your superior intelligence!